-- to expand cultural perspectives by establishing a foundational knowledge of world civilizations in their historical contexts - 2. to demonstrate an ability to analyze and interpret the diverse heritage of the past in terms of its own ideas and values - to establish a commitment to the life-long process of understanding and participating in contemporary local and global cultures
+- 1. to demonstrate knowledge of philosophical wisdom regarding what human beings are and who one can be as a person - to expand cultural perspectives by establishing a foundational knowledge of world civilizations in their historical contexts - 3. to demonstrate an ability to analyze and interpret the diverse heritage of the past in terms of its own ideas and values - 4. to establish a commitment to the life-long process of understanding and participating in contemporary local and global cultures Goal 3: Faith, Ethics, and the Foundations of Thought Marian-Specific Core: to demonstrate a basic understanding of and participation in theological and philosophical reflection on questions of ultimate meaning and value, within the context of a Catholic and Franciscan university.
+Objectives: